PhilipF5/bit-senior-project-api/index.md

 # Auction It!

-This is the documentation page for an automobile auction participation system designed with inspiration from CarMax, Inc. **This project is not officially endorsed or licensed by CarMax, Inc.** It is intended to fulfill the requirements for the capstone project of the Business Information Technology undergraduate program at Virginia Tech, with whom CarMax, Inc. partnered to provide project ideas for the Spring 2017 semester.
+This is the API documentation page for an automobile auction participation system designed with inspiration from CarMax, Inc. **This project is not officially endorsed or licensed by CarMax, Inc.** It is intended to fulfill the requirements for the capstone project of the Business Information Technology undergraduate program at Virginia Tech, with whom CarMax, Inc. partnered to provide project ideas for the Spring 2017 semester.

 ## Team Members